Park-SM/HiltBinder/README.md

 ```

 ### *Generic Type - nested type*<br>
 > You can set the return type as a nested generic type.
 There is no limit of depth because finds generic types recursively.
 Not only `@HiltBinds`, but also `@HiltSetBinds` and `@HiltMapBinds`.
-Of course, multiple generic types are possible.
+Of course, you can use multiple members in the generic type.
 ```kotlin
 interface NestedGenericSampleModel<T> {
     fun printTest(test: T)